MitchiLaser/p1255/Readme.md

 ### Command Line

-The software can also be started by the command line, if the software is installed system-wide or started inside a Virtual Environment.
+Capturing data can also be done via the command line, if the software is installed system-wide or started inside a Virtual Environment.

 An example for capturing, decoding and exporting the data as a .csv-file:
 ```bash